 One objective of the College is to cultivate in the student a desire to know God and His Word.
 The required minor/concentration in Bible provides an excellent academic foundation.
-Daily chapel services provide a regular means of spiritual edification and refreshment.
-Each semester begins with a Christian Life Conference.
-The emphasis is on spiritual preparation for the challenges facing the student during the upcoming term of study.
-A Day of Prayer is set aside during both the fall and spring semesters to provide opportunities for large and small group prayer sessions and directed services on this vital area of the Christian walk.
-Each spring, the student's attention is directed to the need of world-wide missions through a week-long missions conference.
+Chapel services provide a regular means of spiritual edification and refreshment.
+Each semester begins with a Christian Life Conference emphasizing spiritual preparation for the challenges facing the student during the upcoming term of study.
+A day of Spiritual Emphasis is set aside during both the fall and spring semesters to provide opportunities for large and small group prayer sessions and directed services on this vital area of the Christian walk.
+Once a year, the student's attention is directed to the need of world-wide missions through a three-day missions conference.

-The entire College family is expected to attend a Bible-believing church in the community during regularly held services.
+The entire College family is expected to attend a Bible-believing church in the community during regularly held Sunday services.
 Through this practice, students not only receive additional spiritual encouragement, but also find an avenue for Christian service and a group of Christian friends outside of the College family from whom they can receive continuing support while in school.
-On Wednesday evenings, students attend their church's mid-week service, participate in Christian service activities (usually in conjunction with their church), or are involved in the mid-week prayer service on campus.
+On Wednesday evenings, students have the option to attend their church's mid-week service, participate in Christian service activities (usually in conjunction with their church), or be involved in the mid-week prayer service on campus.

 During their first semester, students receive information concerning Christian Service through the orientation program.
-After their first semester, full-time students are expected to participate in one Christian Service opportunity each week.
+Full-time students are encouraged to participate in one Christian Service opportunity each week.
+The Christian Service program provides avenues for developing the habit of regular ministry.
+It is the desire of the College to have our graduates leave with a commitment to serve the Lord in full-time Christian ministry or in other occupations.